wisniewskikr/chrisblog-it-js-react/technologies/tests/js-react-gui-html-helloworld-tests-cypress-e2e/README.md

 1. In a command line tool install nmp packages with `npm install`
 1. (Optional) In a command line tool install cyprss with `npm install cypress --save-dev`
 1. (Optional) Configure tests of component by following steps from section **Configure Cypress**
+1. In a first command line tool start application with `npm start`
-1. In a command line tool open cypress with `npx cypress open`
+1. In a second command line tool open cypress with `npx cypress open`
 1. Run tests of components by following steps from section **Usage Items**
 1. Clean up environment
-     * Closs cypress window
+     * Close cypress window
+     * In a first command line tool stop application with `ctrl + C`

 USAGE IMAGES